I have been a full time professional Leicester wedding photographer for over 25 years with more than 1,000 weddings photographed.

 A Little About Me

-Ok so this is the bit I am supposed to tell you that I like coffee and cake.
-Instead of all of that I want to tell you about my life behind the camera.
+Ok so this is the bit I tell you that I like coffee and cake.
+Now that is done let me tell you about my life behind the camera.
 But here is a little about me personally first.

 I don’t like to take myself too seriously.
-Like to experiment with facial hair and don’t be surprised if I turn up with bleached hair too !
+I like to experiment with facial hair and sometimes might bleach my hair too !

 And when I am not shooting or editing weddings I relax like this.